Version History¶

 The

-function is no longer part of this library.
-You may import a better version from the standarditertools
+accumulate()function is no longer part of this library.
+You may import a better version from the standarditertoolsmodule.

 - Changes to existing itertools: